dkmeteor/PathEffectTextView/README.md

 ![](/path3.gif)

+![] (/path4.gif)

 #How to use

 Step 1: add denpendence

-    compile('com.dk.view.patheffect:Library:0.1.0@aar')
+    compile('com.dk.view.patheffect:Library:0.1.1@aar')

- if you are still using `Eclipse`, you can just copy source code or jar file to you project.
+If you are still using `Eclipse`, you can just copy source code or jar file to you project.

 Step 2: add view yo your layout: